uconn

 Federal regulations for human subjects research require Institutional Review Boards (IRBs) to determine that adequate provisions to protect the privacy of subjects and the confidentiality of data are in place and that researchers include adequate provisions for monitoring the data collected to ensure the safety of subjects in their research plan.
 This page will help investigators plan for the collection, transmission, and storage of research data in a secure manner consistent with University policies and federal regulations.
 Methods for working with research data often evolve over time given rapid changes to technology.
 As a result, periodic updates will be made to this page.
 Researchers are encouraged to reference this page as information is often updated to reflect new technology and security parameters.

 The Principal Investigator is responsible for all aspects of research, including the collection, transmission, storage, backup, and security of data and ensuring those listed as key personnel are informed and trained on the procedures related to data security.
 Research team meetings should include documentation of training and discussion about the safeguards in place to protect research data.
 This is particularly important should a breach occur or loss or theft of a device that stores identifiable data.
 These occurrences must be immediately communicated to the IRB, Information Technology Services (ITS), or UConn’s Privacy Office.
-To assist researchers with documenting these procedures and for the IRB to review and make appropriate determinations, the Data Security Assessment Form must be completed and submitted to the IRB whenever any human subjects research includes the access, use, collection, transfer, or storage of individual of individual level human data.
+To assist researchers with documenting these procedures and for the IRB to review and make appropriate determinations, the Data Security Assessment Form must be completed and submitted to the IRB for all submission types.
 Any changes regarding the use of technology in research must be submitted to the IRB (via an amendment to an approved protocol) for approval prior to implementation of the changes.

 Questions related to the security or allowable use of software for the collection, transmission, and storage of research data can be directed to UConn’s Information Security Office security@uconn.edu.